Namana making most of opportunities

 She has been grinding away during the past couple of years to secure a fulltime ANZ Premiership contract and has even had a stint with the Severn Stars in England.

-After being a Southern Steel training partner, and replacement player, in the past, Namana was finally handed her first official contract this season and grasped the opportunity with two hands.
+After being a Southern Steel training partner, and replacement player, in the past, Namana was finally handed her first official contract this season and grasped the opportunity with both hands.

 But just because she has finally reached her goal it does not mean her career has been put on hold.

-Namana, 28, is still working 30 hours a week as a lawyer for the Maori Crown Relations — Te Arawhiti, which is based in Wellington, while she is in Invercargill.
+Namana, 28, is still working 30 hours a week as a lawyer for the Wellington-based Maori Crown Relations — Te Arawhiti, while she is in Invercargill.

 After the Steel’s 54-46 loss to the Central Pulse last week, Namana stayed an extra couple of days in Wellington for work.